ryanjulian/gail-tf/README.md

 contain the learned weights of the policy network.
 By default, every 100 iterations, a checkpoint will be created so that the training script can be stopped before all 1e8 episodes are samples (default setting).

-Next, sample trajectories (rollouts) by using a the expert policy (we provided one in `baselines/expert`):
+Next, sample trajectories (rollouts) by using the expert policy (we provided one in `baselines/expert`):
 ```bash
 # Issue this command in baselines/trpo_mpi
 python3 run_mujoco.py --env_id HumanoidFeaturized-v1 --task sample_trajectory --sample_stochastic False --load_model_path ../../expert/humanoid_policy.ckpt
 ```

-This will create a Pickel file inside your current directory.
+This will create a Pickle file inside your current directory.
 Now copy this pkl file to `rollout` (project home folder).
 Then issue the following command to run GAIL using this expert:
 ```bash
 # Issue this command in the project home folder